 Key Dates: March 15, 2019, first award cycle deadline date; August 15, 2019, last award cycle deadline date; September 15, 2019, last award cycle deadline date for supplemental loan repayment program funds; September 30, 2019, entry on duty deadline date.

 I. Funding Opportunity Description

-The Indian Health Service (IHS) estimated budget request for Fiscal Year (FY) 2005 includes $12,974,300 for the Indian Health Service (IHS) Loan Repayment Program (LRP) for health professional educational loans (undergraduate and graduate) in return for full-time clinical service in Indian health programs.
+The Indian Health Service (IHS) estimated budget for fiscal year (FY) 2019 includes $27,500,000 for the IHS Loan Repayment Program (LRP) for health professional educational loans (undergraduate and graduate) in return for full-time clinical service as defined in the IHS LRP policy at https://www.ihs.gov/loanrepayment/policiesandprocedures/ in Indian health programs.

-This program announcement is subject to the appropriation of funds.
-Start Printed Page 72205 This notice is being published early to coincide with the recruitment activity of the IHS, which competes with other Government and private health management organizations to employ qualified health professionals.
+This notice is being published early to coincide with the recruitment activity of the IHS which competes with other Government and private health management organizations to employ qualified health professionals.

-This program is authorized by Section 108 of the Indian Health Care Improvement Act (IHCIA) as amended, 25 U.S.C.
-1601 et seq.
-The IHS invites potential applicants to request an application for participation in the LRP.
+This program is authorized by the Indian Health Care Improvement Act (IHCIA) Section 108, codified at 25 U.S.C.
+1616a.

 II.
 Award Information

-It is anticipated that $12,974,300 will be available to support approximately 258 competing awards averaging $46,300 per award for a two year contract.
-One year contract continuations will receive priority consideration in any award cycle.
-Applicants selected for participation in the FY 2005 program cycle will be expected to begin their service period no later than September 30, 2005.
+The estimated amount available is approximately $17,750,000 to support approximately 384 competing awards averaging $46,205 per award for a two-year contract.
+The estimated amount available is approximately $9,750,000 to support approximately 392 competing awards averaging $24,840 per award for a one-year extension.
+One-year contract extensions will receive priority consideration in any award cycle.
+Applicants selected for participation in the FY 2019 program cycle will be expected to begin their service period no later than September 30, 2019.

 III.
 Eligibility Information